Get help finding somewhere to live if you've left or are about to leave the military and have nowhere to stay.

-- you had a front-line role
+- had a front-line role

-- you're disabled or seriously injured
+- are disabled or seriously injured

-- you were released on medical grounds
+- were released on medical grounds

-If you apply as homeless, you don't qualify for longer-term housing if you leave housing you could have stayed in.
+You might not get help with temporary accommodation if you leave housing you could have stayed in.
 This is called being 'intentionally homeless' and applies if you:

 - get discharged on disciplinary grounds

 Help with housing costs

-Last updated - 01 Jan 2016
+Last updated - 18 Sep 2017

 If you need to talk to someone, we’ll do our best to help